elehcimd/pynb/README.md

 * **Consistent execution state**: Never lose track again of the execution state.
 Notebooks are always executed from a clean session state and cells are evaluated again only in presence of code modifications thanks to the caching system.

-Furthermore, it also provides parametrized notebooks, batch and programmatic execution of notebooks.
+You also get parametrized batch and programmatic notebook execution.

 ## Installation